kennyrkun/bobwars/README.md

 ## Built With
 * [Simple and Fast Media Library (SFML)](http://www.sfml-dev.org) - The Graphics library used.
 * some bits of the [Create Me Engine](https://github.com/roglew/CreateMeEngine)
-* anyone who had their code copied from StackOverflow (indicated by comments in the source code)
+* anyone who had their code copied from StackOverflow